Banner

 Human-in-the-loop and Other Human Centric Computing Paradigms for Modeling, Simulation and Decision Support

-Janusz Kacprzyk, Laboratory of Intelligent Systems, Systems Research Institute - Polish Academy of Sciences, Poland
+Janusz Kacprzyk, Systems Research Institute - Polish Academy of Sciences, Poland

 Crowd Modeling and Simulation of Spatial Systems with Cell-DEVS